borntofrappe/game-development/06 Angry Birds/Prep/Physics Collision Callback/README.md

 - two objects describing the fixtures involved in the collision

-- an object describing the contact
+- an object describing the contact point

-Focusing on the objects, it is here that the label used through `setUserData` comes in handy.
-It is indeed possible to examine the object to trigger a certain behavior if the collision involves a desired set of fixtures, like the ball and the block.
+Focusing on the objects, it is possible to retrieve the label used through `setUserData`.
+In this manner, it is possible to examine the objects causing the collision, and tailor the simulation accordingly.

 ```lua
 function beginContact(f1, f2)